The Ultimate Guide to MEV & Crypto Trading Bots (2026)

 Step 5: Configure Risk Controls

-Set slippage limits (typically 0.5-1%), gas price caps, and daily budget limits.
+Set slippage limits (typically 0.5-1% for EVM, up to 15% for meme coins), gas price caps, and daily budget limits.
 Implement circuit breakers for unusual market conditions.
 Test all controls in simulation mode.

 Step 6: Deploy and Monitor

 Start with small amounts in simulation mode.
 Gradually increase capital as you gain confidence.
-Monitor performance metrics, gas costs, and success rates.
+Monitor performance metrics, RPC latency, and success rates.
 Continuously optimize strategies.

 Optimization Tips

-- Optimize gas prices based on network congestion
+- Implement dynamic gas pricing based on network congestion

-- Use batch transactions when possible to reduce gas costs
+- Use batch transactions where possible to reduce per-trade gas costs

 Next Steps

 Ready to implement these strategies?
-Check out these resources:
+Here's where to start:

-- Flashbots Tutorial - Learn to use private bundles
+- Flashbots Tutorial - Learn how to use private mempools to protect your transactions